How do I register for a space?

 Will this affect parking?

-Each hangar holds up to six bikes and takes up less space than a single car.
+Each cycle hangar holds up to six bikes and takes up about half the space of a standard parking bay.
 Providing better cycle parking and making walking, wheeling and cycling easier helps to reduce traffic and congestion for people who need to drive.
+If a hangar enables even one household to own one less car, the space it takes is balanced by the reduced demand for parking.

 Cyclehoop FAQs